Automaat/mskalski-blog/content/posts/timeouts.md

     }
 }
 ```
-In the line (3) `NET_Timeout` function is called, when we look inside it we can see that it is calling polling function that
+In the line (3) `NET_Timeout` function is called, when we look inside it we can see that it is calling operating system
-waits for events on file descriptor, for Linux it is `poll(2)` for BSD `select(2)` and `select(4)` for Windows.
+polling function that waits for events on file descriptor, in Linux it is `poll(2)` in BSD `select(2)` and `select(4)` in Windows.
+For all of those functions timeout that we specified earlier is passed.
+Those polling functions will wait without blocking
-For all of those functions timeout is passed and they return how on how many descriptors registered some events.
+until the end of our timeout or for events on file descriptors to occur.
+They return how many descriptors registered some events.
-In next steps errors are handled and `SocketTimeoutException` is thrown if polling function timed out and returned `-1`
+In next steps errors are handled and `SocketTimeoutException` is thrown if polling function returned `-1` which means it
-value.
+timed out.
 If everything went well this piece of code is executed:
 ```c
 nread = recv(fd, bufP, len, 0);
 if (nread > 0) {